xinyangl5722/pr-practice/README.md

 The best way to relax after a long day is to eat cake while reading, gaming, or watching movies and shows.

-The best ice cream is Chocolate, Cookie Dough, and Cookies n' Cream.
+The best ice cream is Chocolate and Cookie Dough.